AIStream-Peelout/outfit-it/README.md

 # Outfit-it
-Rapidly refactor machine learning model code for training and production.
+Rapidly refactor machine learning code for training and production.
+The goal of out-fit it is to refactor code made primarily for research purposes to work in production applications.
+Outfit-it integrates with other AIStream products.